HenryVantieghem/Meridian-app/src/tests/README.md

-# Super Intelligence Testing Suite & Production Deployment
+# Napoleon Testing Suite & Production Deployment

-This document provides comprehensive guidance for the testing suite and production deployment system for the Super Intelligence AI application.
+This document provides comprehensive guidance for the testing suite and production deployment system for the Napoleon AI application.

 ## 🧪 Testing Suite Overview